B0-B/blowtorch-transformer-api/README.md

 ---

-Otherwise, assuming blowtorch have just been installed, pre-trained models like e.g. Llama2 can directly be ported from huggingface hub, and subsequently start a conversation in just 3 lines:
+Pre-trained models like e.g. Llama2 can directly be ported from huggingface hub, and subsequently propagate inputs or inference, through the model.

 ```python